Revisiting Transferable Adversarial Images: Systemization, Evaluation, and New Insights: Discussion and Outlook

-Our work aims to provide a systematic evaluation of transferable attacks.
-Although several new conclusions have been drawn, some still need further exploration to be fully understood.
+\mypara{Further explanations of our findings} We have drawn several new findings about transferable adversarial images through our systematic evaluation.
+However, some of them still need further exploration to be fully understood.
 For example, we find that for generative modeling attacks, using a moderate $\epsilon_{\textrm{train}}$ leads to consistently optimal performance for all $\epsilon_{\textrm{test}}$, although in normal machine learning, choosing a matched hyperparameter (here $\epsilon_{\textrm{test}}=\epsilon_{\textrm{train}}$) performs the best.
 This uncommon phenomenon may be specifically related to generative perturbations and requires further study in the future.
-In addition, we have found that different attacks have dramatically different properties in terms of perturbation and misclassification patterns.
-Moving forward, it is important to figure out how these properties are related to the specific attack design.
-In particular, the reason why generative modeling attacks tend to produce image-agnostic perturbations falling into a dominant class should be identified.
+In addition, different attacks have dramatically different properties regarding perturbation and misclassification patterns.
+For future work, it is important to figure out how these properties are related to the specific attack design.
+In particular, the reason why generative modeling attacks tend to produce image-agnostic perturbations falling into a dominant class should be explored.